ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 - 25 GB Disk
 - 512 MB JVM Heap Size

-See `options.json` configuration below, as you can see there are many parameters in Kafka that we can tune:
+Save the `options.json` configuration below, as you can see there are many parameters in Kafka that we can tune:
 ```
 {
   "brokers": {